espeak-ng/espeak-ng/docs/index.md

 build system to autotools in 2012.
 In late 2015, this project was officially forked to a new __eSpeak NG__ project.
-The new eSpeak NG project is a significant departure from the eSpeak project, with the intention of cleaning up the existing codebase, adding new features and adding and improving to the supported languages.
+The new eSpeak NG project is a significant departure from the eSpeak project, with the intention of cleaning up the existing codebase, adding new features, and adding to and improving the supported languages.